Corbin Carroll Player Props: Diamondbacks vs. Rockies

-On Friday, Corbin Carroll (.513 on-base percentage in past 10 games, 129 points above season-long percentage) and the Arizona Diamondbacks play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 8:40 PM ET.
+On Saturday, Corbin Carroll (batting .419 in his past 10 games) and the Arizona Diamondbacks face the Colorado Rockies, whose starting pitcher will be Noah Davis.
+First pitch is at 8:10 PM ET.

-He reached base in all three of his plate appearances (1-for-1) in his most recent appearance against the Royals.
+In his previous game he had a one-hit performance (1-for-3) against the Rockies.

 Corbin Carroll Game Info & Props vs. the Rockies